wp-plugins/slideshow-gallery/readme.txt

 6. Turn on Thickbox to show enlarged images in an overlay.

 == Changelog ==

+= 1.5.3.2 =
+* IMPROVE: Prevent plugin files from being accessed directly for security
+* IMPROVE: Check file mime and type of image URL on slide for security
+* IMPROVE: Validate, sanitize and escape data for security purposes
+* IMPROVE: Implement WordPress nonces throughout for security
+* FIX: CSS and JS files don't work with child theme folder
+* FIX: Setting to only hide title
+* FIX: Multiple slideshows, overlay shows all images
+* FIX: Broken permissions page when paging gallery

 = 1.5.3 =
 * FIX: Link not showing with auto height on